Navigating Attorney Review

 Attorney Review Timeline

-There is a 5-business day window to send out the initial attorney review letter.
+There is a 5-business day window for the buyer’s attorney to send out the initial attorney review letter.
 It is very rare to actually complete attorney review/inspection negotiations during those 5 business days.
 Once the initial letter is out, negotiations are typically open-ended until all issues are resolved, or until it is clear that a resolution cannot be reached and one of the parties cancels the contract.

-If you are not able to conduct an inspection or receive the report during this timeframe, your attorney can request an extension.
+If the buyer is not able to conduct an inspection or receive the report during this timeframe, their attorney can request an extension.
+As the seller, you can accept the extension or cancel the contract.
+During busy season, inspectors can get booked up, so it’s not unusual for buyers to request a brief extension.

 There is no set timeline for a response and negotiations are typically open-ended, at this point.
-However, it is common to see a response in 1-3 business days, depending on the complexity of your initial letter.
+However, it is common to see a response in 1-3 business days, depending on the complexity of the letter & requests.

 Next Up » Understanding the Appraisal